 “Getting Unstuck” is a skill that you can learn to manage better the ups-downs-and-arounds of being a small business owner.
 Carissa Reiniger, founder and CEO of Small Business Silver Lining, walks you through the Four Stages of Stuck and explains in detail how to quickly identify when you are “Stuck,” and talks about the right actions to take to “Get Unstuck.”

-If you would like to learn about other powerful ways of building and keeping a stronger mindset like meditation, nutrition and health, how to better connect with your body, and identify and explore ways to prevent burnout, Silver Lining has gathered experts in each of those topics and recorded four talking session for their Special Series on Mindset.
+If you would like to learn about other powerful ways of building and keeping a stronger mindset like meditation, nutrition and health, how to better connect with your body, and identify and explore ways to prevent burnout, Silver Lining has gathered experts in each of those topics and recorded talking sessions.

 Now, let’s talk about practical ways to start building a stronger mindset today.
 Below are eight actions you can take and introduce in your routine right away to help you build, maintain and keep a strong mindset.